mikaelvesavuori/ajv-validation-demo/README.md

 # Demos for validating schemas and contracts using ajv

-Two demos for validating either freeform JSON schemas and AsyncAPI schemas using [ajv](https://ajv.js.org).
+Two demos for validating either freeform JSON schemas or AsyncAPI schemas using [ajv](https://ajv.js.org).

 ## Install